ibm-cloud-docs/vpc/file_storage_vpc_replication_failover.md

 * A failover remains pending when other operations are being performed on the source file share, such as expanding the share size.
 When the operation completes, the failover resumes.

-## Initiating a failover in the UI
+## Initiating a failover in the console
 {: #fs-failover-procedure-ui}
 {: ui}